jgndev/posts/five-core-tech-skills-2025.md

 Package Managers, Networking tools, Cybersecurity tools, and much more.
 It is beginner-friendly yet powerful and a great place to start building cool stuff.

-- **Why It Matters**: Automating tasks with Python scripts saves time and looks great on a resume.
-It’s a must for DevOps and platform engineering roles.
+- **Why It Matters**: Automating tasks with Python is an essential skill for many tech roles.
+Just about every job role can benefit from having Python scripting as a skill and for some roles it is a standard requirement.
 - **Get Started**: Write a simple Python script in your homelab to automate a task, like backing up files or pinging a server.
-Try it in 1 hour with a free code editor like VS Code.
-Then, level up with a script to monitor your homelab’s CPU usage.

 ## 5. Web Servers: The Heart of the Internet

 Linux runs the world because it runs the world's Web Servers, and not just obvious things like websites.
-Many services including major cloud providers are Linux, Networking, Containers, Software and Web Servers when distilled down to their core components.
+Many services including major cloud providers are basically Linux, Networking, Containers, Software and Web Servers when distilled down to their core components.

-Understanding Web Servers well unlocks several key roles in tech like Developer, Cloud, DevOps, Cybersecurity, Platform Engineer and more.
+Understanding Web Servers well unlocks several key roles in tech including Developer, DevOps, Cybersecurity, Cloud and more.

 - **Why It Matters**: Web servers are critical for network connected apps and services, and knowing how they work is a key skill.
-- **Get Started**: Install Nginx on your homelab and start learning the different things that web servers are used for in addition to hosting websites.
+- **Get Started**: Install Nginx on your homelab and start learning the different things that web servers are used for.

-## How to Learn These Skills in Your Homelab on a Budget

-I recommend that you get started with free tools like Docker, Rancher Desktop, Virtual Box and similar.
-You don't need to spend any money to learn these skills.
-Spending on Cloud services or hardware for your homelab is optional and if you are getting started you don't *need* anything but a Virtual Machine running Ubuntu and maybe Docker.
+## What if I have a Mac or Windows PC?

+You could start with a Linux Virtual Machine created with Virtual Box or install Docker Desktop or Rancher Desktop and start with running containers.
+This would cover your needs for quite a while.

+macOS is based on BSD Unix (darwin), so there is a lot that you can learn from just opening your terminal and using it as a Unix machine.
+Unix and Linux are very similar and have many of the same tools and features.
+Where macOS and Linux differ the most is package management, services and containers.
+This is the reason in a nutshell that macOS is preferred by many Software Developers, Cloud and DevOps engineers - it is a Unix machine that can run many of the popular commercial desktop applications in addition to almost all the popular open source software.

+Windows is a slightly different story.
+Windows has gotten nicer to use for engineers over the recent years but the main niches are still managed enterprise desktop environment, windows-only desktop software and gaming.
+On Windows 11 you could run WSL2 (Windows Subsystem for Linux), Rancher/Docker Desktop, Virtual Box, and Visual Studio Code and get a lot of mileage out of that setup.
+If this is what you have access to today, then by all means start there.

+## You can learn all this for free or on a strict budget

+The critical skills, software, tools and documentation that you need to learn everything we talked about in this article are all free.
+My hope is that this article made the point that these skills are foundational and will be rocket fuel for your career - and you don't need to buy anything to get started and go a long ways.

+## Need a starting point?

-Try this beginner project for example:
+Try this beginner project:

 - Install Ubuntu
 - Run Nginx in a Docker container
 - Write a Python script to check the status of the container
-- Learn how to expose the Nginx container on your home network so you can ping it from another computer
+- Learn how to make the Nginx container reachable from another computer on your home network

 ## Tips for Learning the 5 Core Skills

 - **Start small**: Start with Linux and get comfortable with it.
-You can learn the other four in parallel with small projects since they fit together remarkably well.
+You can learn the other four in parallel with small projects since they fit together organically.
 - **Failure is where the learning happens**: Embrace things not working and learn how to fix them.
-Whenever something takes extra effort to get working understand you are probably learning a lot more than if it just worked.
+Whenever something takes extra effort to get working understand you are probably learning a lot more than if just worked.
-- **Error messages are your friend**: Develop the rare skill of reading error messages and trying to understand what it is telling you.
-Hours of time can be saved by just reading an error message, twice if needed.
+- **Error messages are your friend**: Develop the discipline and skill of reading error messages and trying to understand what it is telling you.
+Hours of precious time can be saved by just reading an error message twice.
-- **Document as you go**: Keep notes on your homelab experiments in a GitHub repo to troubleshoot and as reference material for your portfolio.
+- **Document as you go**: Keep notes on your homelab experiments in a GitHub repo to troubleshoot and as reference material for your future projects and your portfolio.

 ## Conclusion

-Learning Linux, Networking, Containers, Python, and Web Servers in your homelab is your ticket to a thriving tech career in 2025.
+Learning Linux, Networking, Containers, Python, and Web Servers in your homelab is your ticket to a successful tech career in 2025.
-These core skills open doors to many tech roles including Cloud, DevOps, Cybersecurity, and Development, and you can do it for free.
+These core skills open doors to many tech roles including Cloud, DevOps, AI, Cybersecurity, Development and more - and it is free.

 Ready to get started?
 Grab an old laptop, install Ubuntu, and try running a Docker container today.